8bitsquid/ualib-styles/src/styles/styleguide.md

 but the features will likely be narrowed down to only what is essential.
 The list below links to Bootstrap topics/features that the UA Libraries CSS will likely be features of the finalized UA Libraries Styles.

-Although all of Bootstrap's capabilities are currently available (may be subject to change), it is strongly recommended you read through the Bootstrap topics linked below before using the UA Libraries version:
+Although all of Bootstrap's capabilities are currently available (subject to change), it is strongly recommended you read through the the linked _recommended Bootstrap capabilities_ linked below:
 * CSS
     * [Containers](http://getbootstrap.com/css/#overview-container)
     * [Grid system](http://getbootstrap.com/css/#grid)